jamsouf/panalyzer/README.md

 Build
 -----
-To build the JAR package from the sources execute the following command in command line:
+To build the JAR package from the sources execute the following command in a command line:
 `mvn clean compile assembly:single`